Revolt (film): Development

-Pre-Production
+Pre-production

-Originally titled as Prisoner of War, Revolt entered pre-production with an enthusiastic Joe Miale (director, co-writer), quoted by Deadline's journalist Mike Flemming Jr., saying, "Alien war machines have been stomping around in my head for far too long."
+Originally titled as Prisoner of War, Revolt entered pre-production with an enthusiastic Joe Miale (director and co-writer) quoted by Deadline's journalist Mike Flemming Jr. as saying, "Alien war machines have been stomping around in my head for far too long."

 Brian Kavanaugh-Jones, the producer for Automatik, along with Zev Foreman and Academy Award-winning producer Nicolas Chartier, producers for Voltage Pictures, expressed enthusiasm for Miale's vision for Prisoner of War.
-In an interview with Deadline magazine, Chartier expressed, "We are firm believers in Joe Miale's vision and look forward to establishing a new science-fiction franchise with him.”
+In an interview with Deadline magazine, Chartier said, "We are firm believers in Joe Miale's vision and look forward to establishing a new science-fiction franchise with him.”

-Although Miale wanted the film to be filmed in Kenya, where the story was based in.
-Unfortunately, shooting in Kenya proved to be unfeasible.
+Although Miale wanted the film to be shot in Kenya, where the story was set, filming in Kenya proved to be unfeasible.
 The crew ultimately shot around Johannesburg.
-Most locations were abandoned gold mine facilities, abandoned due to a depletion of gold.
+Most locations were disused gold mine facilities.
 Miale expressed his enthusiasm for the locations with Occhi Magazine saying, "The crumbling concrete, chipped paint, and rusted metal is beautiful on camera."
-He goes on to talk about the local electrical storms, pointing out that a lightning bolt that struck in the film was completely real.
+He went on to talk about the local electrical storms, pointing out that a lightning bolt that struck in the film was completely real.

 Alex Russell was to originally to play Bo but Lee Pace ended up with the lead role for undisclosed reasons.